yairc2223/LInuxCLI/README.md

 # LinuxCLI
-This project implements a Linux CLI which is written in C. there is a jobs command, which presents the list of working proccesses and history commands that lists all the commands that were executed.
+This project implements a Linux CLI which is written in C. There is a jobs command, which presents the list of working proccesses and a history command that lists all the commands that were executed.